davidloop/drupal-configurations/README.md

 - Responsive Preview Device

-The Responsive Preview module provides content and theme administrators with a quick way to preview how their site's pages will appear at narrow and wide width dimensions
+The Responsive Preview module provides content and theme administrators with a quick way to preview how their site's pages will appear from desktop to mobile device widths.